vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/guides/cache-aside-pattern-sbdg.md

 ---
-title:  "Cache-Aside Pattern"
+date: '2021-04-22'
+description: Use the Cache Aside pattern with your Spring Boot application.
+lastmod: '2021-04-22'
-link-title: "Cache-Aside Pattern"
+link-title: Cache-Aside Pattern
+parent: Spring for Apache Geode
+title: Cache-Aside Pattern
 type: data-guides
-parent: Spring for Apache Geode
-description: Use the Cache Aside pattern with your Spring Boot application.
 weight: 4
 ---

 This guide walks you through how to implement the cache-aside pattern to your Spring Boot application using VMware Tanzu GemFire and [Spring Boot for Apache Geode](https://docs.spring.io/spring-boot-data-geode-build/current/reference/html5/).